TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 - What problem it solves
 - How you imagine it working
-- Why it fits the J29 project
+- Why it fits the Veyllisto project
 - Whether it affects the Engine, Shell, Theme, or hardware integration

 ---

 # Sharing Your Build

-One of the goals of J29 is to encourage people to create their own fictional computers and retro gaming systems.
+One of the goals of Veyllisto is to encourage people to create their own fictional computers and retro gaming systems.

-If you build a machine using J29, please consider sharing it with the community.
+If you build a machine using Veyllisto, please consider sharing it with the community.

 Examples include: